-It was a late night in the city.
-The game of politics in the capital had already went to bed and the various shops and business buildings across town had already closed down for the day.
+The night was late in the city.
+The game of politics had already gone to bed and the various shops and business buildings across town had long closed down for the day.
 Nearly everyone who ran a business had gone to sleep.

 Except for one woman.

-She ran a jewelry shop that was located closer to the residential areas of town.
-Her daughter had gone to bed early since there was school tomorrow, but she had been staying up late to look over the amount of money her shop had made for the day.
+She ran a jewelry store that was located closer to the residential areas of town.
+Her daughter had gone to bed early since it was a school day tomorrow, but she had been staying up late to look over the amount of money her shop had made for the day.
 The numbers were not to her liking, but they would do.
 These days, jewelry was starting to get a little too expensive to sell.
 Since her husband had died in a tragic car accident, she had been doing everything possible to support herself and her daughter.

 Suddenly she felt a wave of very cold air behind.
-She turned, looking around, frowning.
+She turned, looked around, and frowned.
 None of the windows were open, and although it was spring it wasn't that cold outside.

 Shaking her head, she turned back to her numbers.
-Yet, no sooner than a moment later, she felt another wave of very cold air behind her.
-She turned around again, but saw nothing.
+Yet, no sooner than she had, she felt another wave of very cold air behind her.
+She turned again, but saw nothing.
 A tickle of a chill went down her spine.
 Had someone broken into her store?
-She shook her head and brushed the thought.
-Aside from the security alarm, she would have heard something if someone had broken into the store.
+She shook her head and brushed away the thought.
+Aside from the security alarm, she would have heard something.
 She turned back once more to her numbers, assuming that the late night was getting to her.

 She become so engrossed with her numbers that she didn't noticed the shadow that crept up behind her, or the head that rose above her, a head who's face could not be seen but its eyes glowed like fire.

 It was only then that the woman sensed that something was terribly wrong.
 That was when a cold and clammy hand clamped over her mouth, cutting off whatever screams she may have unleashed.
 The woman was only able to register the fact that the hand felt like rotten flesh before blackness consumed her completely.